 What are the biggest challenges you face in PPC campaign management?

 The digital advertising space is now so massive and continues to grow (as in new network, new features, new tracking, etc) at such a fast pace that it now takes much, much longer for new account managers to become experts.
-In turn, it’s putting more work on my plate as my role expands and training is a slow and serious process.
+This has required us to put a lot of time into developing a solid training program as training is a slow and serious process.

 What are the top 5 tools or apps you use almost everyday?